 Carroll, as Cameron never could, takes part in the transition toward new ideals and a new art.
 Victorian theater plays out in front of an audience, leaving them moral choices.
 Starting with Carroll, theater plays out in awareness of its audience and all the paradoxes that brings.
 A new generation of painters, such as Edouard Manet, felt the same way.
 Fittingly, the room downstairs includes a photograph modern art's first theoretician, Charles Baudelaire.

 The modernist critique had it right after all.
 In family portraits the adult really does look composed, while the child looks half angry or bored.
 The stories really do fail to close, with roots in the picaresque and the possibility of an open ending.
 Carroll belongs to a lot of eras, because he helped to define them.
 Even children can have great expectations.

 Another show could do more to rescue Carroll from historicism by giving him more of his own history.
 I would like to see the works in order.
 I would like to see a separate room for the prints he made himself.
 The ICP, like most accounts, relies heavily on modern prints from Carroll's negatives.
 Still, it leaves one with a child of his time stepping into another as if into a dream.

 Mostly, Carroll's subjects keep their costumes and their clothes, but they get to be real people, despite the theater.
 I think often of one of Carroll's repeated themes.
-A child—Xie (for Alexandra) in one photograph, Juliet Arnold in another—reclines on a sofa or unmade bed way too big for her.
+A child—Xie (for Alexandra) in one photograph, Juliet Arnold in another, Alice's sister Edith in a third—reclines on a sofa or unmade bed way too big for her.
 Is she posing or drowning?
 She is childish, funny, beautiful, even sexy, and maybe, must maybe, ready for an adult willing to understand.